Year 2 Mathematics at school: what to expect

 Here are some suggestions for what you and your child can do together.

-- Play ‘I spy something that is longer, bigger, smaller than …’, and do pen and paper games (for example, noughts-and-crosses, dots and boxes and crosswords) and jigsaw puzzles together.
+- Play games.
+Play ‘I spy something that is longer, bigger, smaller than …’ Play pen and paper games (e.g. noughts-and-crosses, dots and boxes) and do puzzles (e.g. crosswords and number puzzles).

 - Play with water using differently shaped containers and measuring cups.